Polly is the Chief Executive of Demos.

 Josh is a a software developer and researcher, with a particular interest in the application of natural language processing to social research.
 He has worked on a wide range of technologies, from hardware to web design, most recently holding a position at IBM as a Python developer and systems administrator.

-Ellen is a senior researcher at CASM, the digital research hub at Demos, where her work focuses on rights online and information environments.
+Ellen is a lead researcher at CASM, the digital research hub at Demos, where her work focuses on rights online and information environments.

 She has worked on projects including investigating state-aligned gendered disinformation, the tactics of information operations, public attitudes to and experiences of technology, and protecting privacy and anonymity online.
 She leads CASM’s engagement with civil society on the UK Online Harms proposals.